oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - **Aug 30, 2016**: GSoC officially ends

 # Students
 GSoC is an excellent opportunity for students to get paid to work on an open source project.
-If you're interested in apply as a student, you should definitely read the following resources:
+If you're interested in applying as a student, you should definitely read the following resources:

 - [Google Summer of Code student guide](http://write.flossmanuals.net/gsocstudentguide/what-is-google-summer-of-code/)
 - [Google's list of resources](https://developers.google.com/open-source/gsoc/resources/)
 - [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq)

-If you're specifically interested in applying to work with Oppia in Google Summer of Code, take a look at one of the prospective projects below, which also list the possible mentors for each project.
+If you're specifically interested in applying to work with Oppia in Google Summer of Code, take a look at one of the projects ideas below, which also list the possible mentors for each project.
 Feel free to contact your mentor ahead of time or email oppia-gsoc-mentors@googlegroups.com.
 If you're keen on working on a smaller project ahead of Google Summer of Code or even outside of the program, check out [Contributing to Oppia](https://github.com/oppia/oppia/blob/develop/CONTRIBUTING.md).

 It will help to take a look at our [developer wiki](https://github.com/oppia/oppia/wiki) to familiarize yourself with our development process before submitting a proposal for a project.
 Also, check out our various [starter projects](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) to get an idea of our current work.

-Most Oppia work heavily involves AngularJS for frontend development and Google App Engine with Python for backend development.
-Strong familiarity with JavaScript, Python, and related technologies are a plus, but not necessarily a requirement; please see the individual project proposals to determine whether these skills are recommended or required for the project in question.
+Familiarity with JavaScript, Python, and Google App Engine is useful and recommended for most Oppia work.
+Please see the individual project ideas to determine whether these skills are recommended or required for the project in question.

 ## GSoC Proposal Template
 When proposing a project, please use the following template: